-Phong Nha-Ke Bang National Park was designated a UNESCO World Heritage Site in 2003 as it is home to the oldest karst mountains in Asia as well as literally hundreds of cave systems.
+Phong Nha-Ke Bang National Park was designated a UNESCO World Heritage Site in 2003.
+It is home to the oldest karst mountains in Asia as well as literally hundreds of cave systems.
 This complex underground cave system also includes the largest cave in the world by volume – the immense Hang Son Doong cave.
 You’ll have to drop a pretty penny to explore it, but there are plenty of others in the area to keep you happily spelunking.

 Phong Nha Cave, Paradise Cave, and Black Cave are the most popular and easily accessible caves in the area.
-You can visit all 3 on your own; there is no need to hire a tour guide.
+You can visit all three on your own; there is no need to hire a tour guide.

 Read on to learn all about the absolute best things to do in Phong Nha!

 - The currency in Vietnam is the Dong (VND).
 At the time of writing, the conversation rate was about 23,000 VND to $1 USD.
 So if we say that something costs 50,000 VND, that’s just a little more than $2 USD.

 - There are several ATMs around Phong Nha so no need to bring excess cash unless you really want to.